emilk/loguru/README.md

 * Test on Windows.
 * Rename ERROR to avoid conflict with windows.h macro?
 * File-only logging: LOG_F(FILE, "Always written to file, never to stderr")
-* Make sure memory is freed if fatal handler throws an exception.
-* Add some way to have stdout at a lower verbosity than a file.